Employment Equity

 What is a designated employer?

-A designated employer is one who employs 50 or more people or has a total annual turnover as reflected in Schedule 4 of the Employment Equity Amendment Act No. 47 of 2013. , as well as municipalities and state organs.
-Employers can volunteer to become designated employers in terms of section 14 of the EE Act.
+A designated employer is one who employs more than 50 employees or has a total annual turnover as reflected in Schedule 4 of the Employment Equity Amendment Act No. 47 of 2013. , as well as municipalities and state organs.
+Employers can volunteer to become designated employers in terms of Section 14 of the EE Act.

 Turnover Threshold Schedule 4